-Alister Gardner is a trail and mountain runner with some experience at marathon level.
+Alister Gardner is a trail and mountain runner with some experience at marathon level and much more at ultramarathon distance.
 He has represented Canada at Mountain Running, taking part in a successful team.

 Alister cites 2012 as a breakthrough year, although in 2011 he secured a victory in a 50 mile event.
-As 2012 unfolded he competed at the CCC (Courmayeur Champex Chamonix), a 100km run at the Ultra Trail at Mont Blanc, a race that faces running at altitude and against difficult weather conditions, attracting an international field.
+As 2012 unfolded he competed at the CCC (Courmayeur Champex Chamonix), a 100km run at the Ultra Trail at Mont Blanc.
+The race involves running at altitude and against difficult weather conditions, attracting an international field.
 Alister’s 17th place showed evidence that he was a world class runner.

-Four weeks later he placed 9th at the United Race of Champions 100k, West Virginia, and in December he not only won Hellgate 100km, but set a course record.
+Four weeks later he placed 9th at the United Race of Champions 100k, West Virginia.
+In December he not only won Hellgate 100km, but set a course record.
 In June 2012 he ran his first marathon, and won it.

-In 2013 he was picked for the Canadian Mountain Running team and represented his nation in the NACAC Mountain Running Championships, where Canada finished 2nd.
+In 2013 Alister ran for the Canadian Mountain Running team in the NACAC Mountain Running Championships, where Canada finished 2nd.